• Skip to primary navigation

 As BBQ season approaches and the sun is shining a bit more often, salads and slaws are back on the menu in my home!
 Always a crowd-pleaser, they are simple to do and go well with meats, fish and other plant-based dishes.

-If you are a slaw fan, then you may also like to see my tropical mango coleslaw and my kale apple slaw which are both full of flavour from the sweet fruit.
+If you're a slaw fan, then you may also like to see my mango coleslaw, radish slaw and my kale apple slaw which are all full of flavour from the sweet fruit and crunchy veggies.
 And my pear and fennel salad is lovely as a side with its fresh mint dressing.

 This broccolini slaw has a spring feel to it, with the fresh, finely diced, vegetables and a fun mint dressing.
 I definitely recommend planting your own mint to enjoy through the summer months!